 Deep networks:architectures and learning algorithms

-Natural computing: genetic algorithms, evolutionary algorithms, swarm intelligence
+Natural computing: genetic algorithms, evolutionary algorithms, evolution strategies, swarm intelligence

-In the coursework students are asked to use any programming language/tool they wish (MATLAB is used in the labs) to solve a practical real world problem.
+In the coursework students are asked to use any programming language/tool they wish (MATLAB and Python are used in the labs) to solve a practical real world problem.

 A two-hour written examination (80%)